 Another kids favorite, but great for any garden where nature has a hand.
 Pick up some simple gems, sequins and spark lies at the dollar shop or craft store.
 Choose a stone that’s slightly larger than the dragonfly you wish to create, and about the right shape.
 Lay out your sparklies until you have a design you like, then transfer and attach with construction adhesive.
 Looks cute tucked into some long grass, or in a ground-cover to partially hide the stones edges.
 This one from ‘Wisconsin Made’ gives you the idea or you can buy it from them here.

-Stacked Rocks in the Garden
+Rock Stacking Ideas in the Garden

 Stacked rocks are otherwise know as a cairn.
 A cairn is essentially a man made pile of stones, originally a Scottish tradition to note a landmark, or a memorial.
 They can be lovely testaments to nature within the garden, are easily made, and can be added to over time as a tradition of the home.
 If you want to learn how to do this as an art form, visit ‘Garden Design Magazine‘ for their post on the art of “rock balancing”.
 Source: Houzz